zhgzhg/sshfsmount/README.md

 	sudo apt-get install fuse-utils sshfs

-To instsll sshfs for Mandriva use:
+To install sshfs for Mandriva use:

 	urpmi fuse-utils sshfs